turingschool/front-end-curriculum/lessons/security-with-jwts.md

 });
 ```

+Let's test that this works in Postman:

+![patch-noAuth-success][patch-noAuth-success]

+[patch-noAuth-success]: /assets/images/lessons/jwts/patch-noAuth-success.png

-However, we need to verify that a user is authenticated before allowing any of the functionality in this route to be process.
+This is great, but we actually need to verify that a user is authenticated before allowing any of the functionality in this route to be process.
 Luckily, Express lets us add as many intermediary steps as we'd like when we hit a particular endpoint.
 We can create a `checkAuth` function that will verify the JWT before handling this `PATCH` request.

 Let's first tell our `PATCH` request to run a `checkAuth` function.
 We can do this by simply adding `checkAuth` as the second argument in our route: